-You greatly reduce the risk of a breakdown once your heater is working its hardest.
-And, your energy bills will be lower when the unit’s working more efficiently.
+You significantly reduce the risk of a breakdown once your heater is working its hardest.
+And, you’ll pay less for gas or electricity when everything’s running efficiently.

-For a shore home, it’s also much more peace of mind when you’re miles away.
-Once your home is winterized and your heater’s tuned up and connected to a wi-fi thermostat, everything’s set till next spring.
+Once your home in Ocean City, NJ (or anywhere in Cape May or Atlantic County) is winterized and your heater’s tuned up and connected to a smart thermostat, everything’s set till next spring.